ArinzeGit/Bouncing-Battle-Game/README.md

 - Ensure you have a modern web browser installed
 - Open the index.html file in your web browser
 - The project should now be visible in your browser
-- You can also visit the live site URL [here](https://arinzegit.github.io/Bouncing-Battle-Game/)
+- You can also visit the [Live Site Here](https://arinzegit.github.io/Bouncing-Battle-Game/)

 ## Technologies used